kmlpandey77/bootnavbar/README.md

 ```

-## Usage
+## How to use
-To use bootnavbar in your website, simply drop the stylesheet into your document's `<head>`.
+To use BootNavbar on your website, simply drop the stylesheet into your document's `<head>`.

 ```html
 <head>